 Blue lives a happy life now – he enjoys naps in his hammock with his friend Baker, where they playfully jostle each other for more room.
 He explores his forest sanctuary, foraging for treats and splashing in the pools.
 He wrestles with his friends, Bearzilla and Alfie.
 He snacks on sweet potatoes and green beans.
 And sometimes he just enjoys a peaceful nap in the sun, blissful and safe.

 Blue is surrounded by bear friends and caretakers who love him.
 He’s a handsome, healthy boy, with a glossy black coat and a big bear smile.
 He’s thriving.
 But not all bears are so lucky.

 Bears in Danger – How You Can Help

 Bears around the world are in trouble.
 Decades of poaching, wildlife trafficking, and habitat loss have devastated wild populations.
 And for most bear species, numbers are declining rapidly.
-Will you help us raise $75,000 before December 31 to rescue and care for more bears like Blue?
-You can give them a fighting chance.

 - Your gift of $30 could feed a rescued bear cub like Blue for one week, providing the special milk formula tiny bears need for nourishment.

 - Your gift of $58 could provide a week of bear care for an adult bear, including health check-ups and their favorite foods like sweet potatoes, pumpkins, and green beans.